 The majors seminar meets twice weekly in the fall term.
-The course will begin with an orientation to the research specialties of some of the department faculty, and classes in these early weeks will mix guest-faculty presentations with a series of short hands-on assignments and reading critiques.
-By the mid-term, you will be outlining and planning your own research project, and at the end of the term you will have the chance to present your preliminary plan for your first independent research project, your first Junior Paper (JP), which will be due on the first Tuesday of fall reading period.
-Before fall break in the first semester you will also be paired with a faculty adviser for your first Junior Paper, on the basis of your interests.
+Through regular guest-faculty presentations and discussions, the course will help orient you within the the topics and methods of study possible in the department.
+By the mid-term, you will be outlining and planning your own research project, and at the end of the term you will have the chance to present your preliminary plan for your first Junior Paper (JP) of 12-15 pages, which will be due on the first day of Wintersession.

 The Department has developed an Independent Work Guide (IWG) to help you as you begin to undertake independent work in the concentration.
 Please read through the IWG carefully for advice about how to choose a topic, how to conduct research in Classics, how to develop a good working relationship with your adviser, and how to go about writing the paper.
 The Guide also includes information about grading standards and deadlines.